cloud-people/notetaker2/README.md

 - APP should be available on `http://localhost:4200`
 - Remember to have the Api running for App to work
 ## Notes about App
-It's been a long time since I last worked with Angular and I noticed by taking this test that it has changed a lot.
+- It's been a long time since I last worked with Angular and I noticed by taking this test that it has changed a lot.
 I had no problem implementing the App using Angular, but maybe due to the lack of experience with it, I might have taken a "naive"/"by the book" approach by not doing customizations and having things exactly how they are specified in Angular documentation.
+- Used Bootstrap for visuals.
+- Used javascript stadard `fetch` library to communicate with server.
+I read about Angular http and felt it was too much of a hassle using `rxjs` without any real benefit (or maybe I'm being naive - see 1st bullet :-)
 ## What is missing (or I'm not fully satisfied with)
 - Missing TDD again here.
 - Missing the search feature, albeit I had implemented the endpoint for it.
+- I could have worked more on the UI using loaders, locking controls when "talking" to the server.
+Better user experience in general.
+It is not polished.
 # Docker
 I was working on putting everthing to run inside a Docker container, but I didn't have the time to finish.
 But I'm leaving related files anyway: `docker-compose.yml`, `Dockerfile` and `package.json`.